 SPG’s Board Certified Behavior Analyst (BCBA) Training Program

 SPG has partnered with National University to establish a six-course sequence in Applied Behavior Analysis (ABA), which was designed to prepare Speech Language Pathologists (SLPs) for the national BCBA certification exam.
 In addition to a year of coursework, our SLPs and SLPAs participate in 1,500 hours of supervised fieldwork, provided by a Senior BCBA Supervisor with SPG.
 After passing the national certification exam therapists become dually certified as SLP-As/BCBAs.
-As such, they are particularly well qualified to serve the needs of students with severe speech-language and behavioral deficits.
+As such, they are particularly well qualified to serve the needs of students with deficits in communication, social and self-help skills as well as deficits and excesses in behavior.
 Check back soon for details regarding our next BCBA training.

 The Behavioral Analyst Certification Board (BACB) handles certification and ongoing maintenance of BCBA credentials.
 For more information regarding BCBA credentialing and continuing education requirements, please visit the BACB website at: bacb.com.